pratikshedge/Task/README.md

 Key Feature of this Application:

-FULLSTACK WEB APPLICATION USING LATEST TECHNOLOGIES JAVA-SpringBoot and Angular 15 LAZY LOADING AT ANGULAR SIDE FOR SEAMLEASS PERFORMANCE PrimeNg Library for Angular UI Components
+FULLSTACK WEB APPLICATION USING LATEST TECHNOLOGIES, JAVA-SpringBoot and Angular 15,
+LAZY LOADING AT ANGULAR SIDE FOR SEAMLEASS PERFORMANCE, PrimeNg Library for Angular UI Components,
 End-to-end Connectivity with a Server